 Recent research has focused on the use of ambulatory hemodynamic monitoring in chronic HF patients and continuous implantable hemodynamic monitoring devices have been introduced as a potential means to improve outcomes in these patients.
 The American College of Cardiology/American Heart Association Guidelines for the Diagnosis and Management of Heart Failure in Adults state that implantable hemodynamic monitors used for the chronic, remote, outpatient monitoring of ventricular filling pressures and other hemodynamic and clinical variables in HF patients are hypothesized to be of benefit as changes in therapy to optimize LV filling pressure may improve outcomes in HF patients (Hunt et al, 2009).
 One such device used to measure left atrial pressure (LAP) is the HeartPod® system (St Jude Medical, CRMD, Sylmar, CA), which consists of an implantable sensor lead and coil antenna; the sensor module is affixed to the atrial septum by proximal and distal folding nitinol.
 The implantation procedure is conducted through performing a right heart catherization with a Swan Ganz catheter.
 After removing the delivery sheath, the proximal lead connector is affixed to the antenna and placed in a subcutaneous pocket anchors (Troughton et al, 2010).
 Troughton et al. (2010) state that the handheld Patient Advisor Module device, which is used to interrogate the sensor by placing the module in proximity to the device, uses a standard algorithm to compute mean LAP.

-The first reported study of an implantable left atrial hemodynamic monitor was conducted by Ritzema et al. (2007) in eight male patients with established heart failure and at least 1 heart failure hospitalization or unplanned outpatient visit for parenteral therapy during the previous 12 months.
-The eight subjects from this single center were enrolled in a prospective, multicenter, nonrandomized, open-label feasibility clinical trial called the Hemodynamically Guided Home Self-Therapy in Severe Heart Failure Patients (HOMEOSTASIS I).
+The first reported study of an implantable left atrial hemodynamic monitor was conducted by Ritzema et al (2007) in eight male patients with established heart failure and at least 1 heart failure hospitalization or unplanned outpatient visit for parenteral therapy during the previous 12 months.
+The 8 subjects from this single center were enrolled in a prospective, multi-center, nonrandomized, open-label feasibility clinical trial called the Hemodynamically Guided Home Self-Therapy in Severe Heart Failure Patients (HOMEOSTASIS I).
 The LAP hemodynamic monitor device (HeartPOD®) was implanted in all patients without device related complications or systemic emboli.
 The device consisted of an implantable sensor lead coupled with a subcutaneous antenna coil, a patient advisory module (PAM), and the clinician’s personal computer software.
 The sensor system was implanted into the atrial septum oriented to the left atrium.
-Twelve-weeks post implantation 87% of device LAP measurements were within + / - 5 mm Hg of simultaneous pulmonary capillary wedge pressure readings over a wide range of pressures (1.6 to 71 mm Hg).
-Net drift corrected by calibration was -0.2 + / - 1.9 mm Hg.
+Twelve-weeks post-implantation 87 % of device LAP measurements were within +/- 5 mm Hg of simultaneous pulmonary capillary wedge pressure readings over a wide range of pressures (1.6 to 71 mm Hg).
+Net drift corrected by calibration was -0.2 +/- 1.9 mm Hg.
 The authors concluded that although ambulatory monitoring of direct LAP was well tolerated, feasible, and accurate at a short-term follow-up, further follow-up and investigation were warranted to evaluate the clinical utility of LAP monitoring in patients with heart failure.

-The COMPASS-HF (Chronicle Offers Management to Patients with Advanced Signs and Symptoms of Heart Failure) study was conducted by Bourge et al. (2008) COMPASS-HF was a prospective, multicenter, randomized, single-blind, parallel-controlled trial of 274 New York Heart Association functional class III or IV HF patients who received an implantable continuous hemodynamic monitor.
+The COMPASS-HF (Chronicle Offers Management to Patients with Advanced Signs and Symptoms of Heart Failure) study was conducted by Bourge et al (2008).
+COMPASS-HF was a prospective, multi-center, randomized, single-blind, parallel-controlled trial of 274 New York Heart Association (NYHA) functional class III or IV HF patients who received an implantable continuous hemodynamic monitor.
 Patients were randomized to a Chronicle implantable continuous hemodynamic monitoring device (Medtronic Inc., Minneapolis, MN) (n = 134) or a control group (n = 140).
-The investigators concluded that, compared with control patients, the Chronicle group had a nonsignificant 21% reduction (p = 0.33) in the rate of all HF-related events and a 36% reduction (p = 0.03) in the relative risk of a first HF-related hospitalization.
+The investigators concluded that, compared with control patients, the Chronicle group had a nonsignificant 21 % reduction (p = 0.33) in the rate of all HF-related events and a 36 % reduction (p = 0.03) in the relative risk of a first HF-related hospitalization.
 The investigators therefore recommended that additional trials be conducted to establish the clinical benefit of implantable continuous hemodynamic monitor–guided care in patients with advanced HF.

-Ritzema et al. (2010) conducted a physician-directed patient self-management of left atrial pressure in advanced chronic heart failure study in forty patients with reduced or preserved left ventricular ejection fraction and acute decompensation.
+Ritzema et al (2010) conducted a physician-directed patient self-management of left atrial pressure in advanced chronic HF study in 40 patients with reduced or preserved left ventricular ejection fraction (LVEF) and acute decompensation.
 All enrolled patients were implanted with an investigational left atrial pressure monitor.
 Event-free survival was determined over a median follow-up period of 25 months.
-Survival without decompensation was 1% at 3 years and events decreased in frequency at the first 3 months following implantation (p < 0.012).
+Survival without decompensation was 1 % at 3 years and events decreased in frequency at the first 3 months following implantation (p < 0.012).
 Mean daily left arterial pressure fell from 17.6 mm Hg during the first 3 months to 14.8 mm during pressure-guided therapy (p = 0.003).
-There were statistically significant improvements in NYHA class (p < 0.001) and left ventricular ejection fraction (p < 0.001).
-The authors concluded that physician-directed patient self-management of left atrial pressure has the potential to improve hemodynamic, symptoms, and outcomes in advanced heart failure.
-The authors also acknowledge, however, that this was a small observational study and that these results suggest that outpatient hemodynamic monitoring linked to a self-management therapeutic strategy could change current management of advanced heart failure and potentially facilitate more optimal therapy and improved outcomes.
+There were statistically significant improvements in NYHA class (p < 0.001) and LVEF (p < 0.001).
+The authors concluded that physician-directed patient self-management of left atrial pressure has the potential to improve hemodynamic, symptoms, and outcomes in advanced HF.
+The authors also acknowledged, however, that this was a small observational study and that these results suggest that outpatient hemodynamic monitoring linked to a self-management therapeutic strategy could change current management of advanced heart failure and potentially facilitate more optimal therapy and improved outcomes.